 10. FIREARMS AND FIREWORKS.
 Firearms and fireworks are strictly prohibited within GP.
 No firearms (including air guns) may be carried or discharged within the Resort.

 11. SEWER SYSTEM; WASHING MACHINES; GARBAGE DISPOSALS.
-No Guest shall use any of the following on the Resort or dispose of any items in the sinks, drains, or toilets other than standard human waste, toilet paper, or waste water, including: chlorine bleaches (e.g. Clorox), phosphorous soaps; food scraps; plastic products; sanitary napkins; tea bags, cooking fats, cooking oils; petroleum products (gasoline, naphtha, kerosene, lubricating oils); paint products (thinner; brushes); or any other item that would commonly be prohibited in a septic system.
-No washing machines are allowed in any Mobile, Cottage or RV without express written permission of Manager.
+No Guest shall use any of the following on the Resort or dispose of any items in the sinks, drains, or toilets other than standard human waste, toilet paper, or wastewater, including chlorine bleaches (e.g. Clorox), phosphorous soaps; food scraps; plastic products; sanitary napkins; tea bags, cooking fats, cooking oils; petroleum products (gasoline, naphtha, kerosene, lubricating oils); paint products (thinner; brushes); or any other item that would commonly be prohibited in a septic system.
+No washing machines are allowed in any Mobile, Cottage, or RV without the express written permission of the Manager.
 Garbage disposals are prohibited.

 12. PARKING.
 Any vehicle in the Resort not bearing proper Resort-issued identification may be removed or cited; no vehicle is permitted in the Resort unless it has been registered.
 Parking is allowed in designated areas only.
 No Guest shall obstruct, with vehicle or otherwise, any roadway in GP at any time.
 Vehicles shall not be parked alongside roadways unless the area is designated as a parking area.
 No Guest may park on any portion of the beach.
 No Guest shall park or drive on any lawn or Common Areas.

 13. VEHICLES; SPEED LIMIT.
 Speed limits are 5 mph unless otherwise posted.
 Motorcycles and all-terrain or similar vehicles are not permitted within GP.
-Incoming motorcycles must park in specified areas outside of main entry.
-Mopeds/vespas that do not create excessive noises may be permitted.
-Bicycles are permitted on roadways and bike park.
+Incoming motorcycles must park in specified areas outside of the main entry.
+Mopeds/Vespas that do not create excessive noises may be permitted.
+Bicycles are permitted on roadways and bike paths.
 No vehicles, including bicycles, on the beaches at any time.